HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf227.md

     - [Downloading and installing HCL DX from a software licensing portal](../../get_started/download/software_licensing_portal/index.md)
     - [HCL Digital Experience Cloud Native 9.5 entitlement checks](../../get_started/download/software_licensing_portal/configure_entitlement_checks/index.md)
     - [Entitlement checking in the My HCLSoftware delivery portal](../../get_started/download/software_licensing_portal/configure_entitlement_checks/mhs_license_and_delivery.md)

-### New How-to articles now available

-=== "Containers"
-    A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
-For more information, refer to the [How-to articles](../../guide_me/howto/index.md) section.

-=== "On-Premises"
-    A new batch of How-to articles has been migrated from the knowledge base to the HCL DX Help Center.
-For more information, refer to the [How-to articles](../../guide_me/howto/index.md) section.

 ### User Session Reporting Tool - Updated the command to generate user session data usage in metrics format